3 ways to track printing at home using PaperCut

 So, to continue helping more people with their remote printing using PaperCut, we gathered our learnings and authored an extensive guide in our Knowledge Base.
 Hop on over and you’ll find in-depth instructions.

-But for the TL;DR crowd, here’s a quick breakdown of 3 ways to enable and manage printing for distributed working environments.
+But for the TL;DR crowd, here’s a quick breakdown of 3 ways to enable and manage printing when working from home.

 VPN isn’t an option for remote users who can’t access your organization’s printers in the traditional way.
 If your users need access to server-based printers but are unable to connect to your network, three PaperCut features can help you out.